Joker eye color. The Dark Knight

 Position: Evil

-Universe: New Earth(new earth)
+Universe: New Earth(New Earth)

-Location: Gotham City
+Place of origin: Gotham City

-First Appearance: Batman #1, 1940
+First appearance: Batman #1, 1940

 Publisher: DC Comics